ibm-cloud-docs/vpc/vsi_is_create_instance.md

           ```
           {: pre}

-       When you provision an instance, you can either provision the instance from the private catalog managed image in the latest version in a catalog product offering using the `offering_crn` value or from the specific version in the catalog product offering using the `offering_version_crn` value.
+       When you provision an instance, you can either provision the instance from the private catalog-managed image in the latest version in a catalog product offering by using the `offering_crn` value or from the specific version in the catalog product offering by using the `offering_version_crn` value.

-       Save the `offering_crn` and `offering_version_crn`in variables, which will be used later to provision an instance.
+       Save the `offering_crn` and `offering_version_crn`in variables, which are used later to provision an instance.

        ```sh
        offering_crn="crn:v1:staging:public:globalcatalog-collection:global:a/efe5afc483594adaa8325e2b4d1290df:0b322820-dafd-4b5e-b694-6465da6f008a:offering:136559f6-4588-4af2-8585-f3c625eee09d"